Complete Guide to VVS1 Clarity December 23, 2020 – Posted in: Jewelry Blog

 The inclusions of diamonds can be very different and even completely different in type.
 The ones that are common in VVS1 diamonds are feather, needle, and pinpoint imperfections.

-This is a tiny fracture or crack, usually deep inside the diamond.
+A feather inclusion is a tiny fracture or crack that is usually found deep inside the diamond.
 Feather inclusions may appear transparent or invisible depending on the viewing angle.
 But if they’re penetrated by light, you should be able to see the feather-like fracture.

 It’s important to stress that a large feather may lower a diamond’s durability.
 This is especially if the feather is closer to the surface.
 Furthermore, some feather inclusions may display odd discoloration, which would decrease the grading.
 But of course, this is not going to apply to VVS1 stones or they wouldn’t have been VVS1 in the first place.